mietek/halcyon-website/pages/index.md

 - Halcyon uses regular Cabal packages, sandboxes, and repositories.

-- Halcyon does not require GHC to be installed, as it can install the correct version of GHC for the app.
+- Halcyon does not require GHC to be installed, as it can install the right version of GHC for the app.

 #### Fast